stuffedfox/stuffedfox-crypto/README.md

 - KeyDrive: A usb drive, flashed with some combination of partitions, LVM, LUKs and storing secrets used for authing, Private keys, SSH keys, password manager databases, keyfiles, anything of the sort.
 - SecureTunnel: A secure transport through the internet, or some other form of IO such as USB.
 Using SSH as a backbone for support, and security.
 - AuthServer: Future LAN git integration for providing access to files. and version control through a centralized git service hosted by the user. (in order to reduce attack surface area, never connect it to the broader internet)
+- DB: Password Manager database, in this case a kbdx file, for keepassxc.
+- Architecture: Naming as follows `#keyfile #secrets #system` Where `#` is a placeholder for the prefix ident.
+The prefix idents are as follows: ! = unencrypted, ? = Encrypted.
+The syntax can be expanded at will, for example: `?keyfile/DB ?secrets ?supersecret ?system` currently sorted in order of usage, KeyDrive -> System where KeyDrive takes precedence.
+Superfluous paritions such as remaining storage space or generic encrypted partitions are not listed.
+Those should be specified under the architecture itself rather than the naming convention as they're not relevant to security.

 ### Future design goals, and project ambitions: